astropy/astropy-workshop/00-Install_and_Setup/README.md

 ## 5. Clone this repository, or download a ZIP file

+### Cloning: remember to also checkout the ALOHA-2024 branch

 If using `git`, clone the workshop repository using [git](https://help.github.com/articles/set-up-git/):

     % git clone https://github.com/astropy/astropy-workshop

+Next, check out the version of the workshop we are using for these
+workshops:

+    % git checkout -b ALOHA-2024

+### Downloading the zip file

-If you elect not to use `git`, you can download the ZIP file by opening the green *Code* button at https://github.com/astropy/astropy-workshop and selecting *Download ZIP*.
+If you elect not to use `git`, you can download the ZIP file using this link: https://github.com/astropy/astropy-workshop/archive/refs/heads/ALOHA-2024.zip

 ## 6. Create a conda environment for the workshop

-*Miniforge includes an environment manager called conda.
+*Miniforge includes an environment manager called `conda`.
 Environments allow you to have multiple sets of Python packages installed at the same time, making reproducibility and upgrades easier.
 You can create, export, list, remove, and update environments that have different versions of Python and/or packages installed in them.*

-Create a conda environment for this workshop using a yml file.
+Create a `conda` environment for this workshop using a yml file.
 The python version is specified in the [environment.yml](https://github.com/astropy/astropy-workshop/blob/main/00-Install_and_Setup/environment.yml) file.